evandbrown/evanbrown.io/content/post/hugo-on-the-go.md

 ![](/img/hugo-init.gif)

+What is that, a gif for ants?
+Unfortunately, [Giffer](http://gifferapp.com/) - I paid $2.99 for it - wants a $3.99 upgrade to do _high res_ images.
+Huh.

 ### Build and Publish with Travis
 I dropped a standard and simple `.travis.yml` in my repo.
 The current version is at [https://github.com/evandbrown/evanbrown.io/blob/master/.travis.yml](https://github.com/evandbrown/evanbrown.io/blob/master/.travis.yml).
 Here's a pretty snippet current as of the publishing date: